 Thomas Parker Associate Professor of French and Francophone Studies

 Thomas Parker specializes in early modern literature, philosophy, and cultural studies.
-He lectured at Princeton while earning his PhD at Columbia University, and is currently an Associate Professor at Vassar.
+He earned his PhD at Columbia University, and is currently an Associate Professor at Vassar.

 His newest project, Subnature and Culinary Culture, examines the history of foods that have been marginalized and reappropriated by different cultures throughout history.
 It grows out of a transdisciplinary project involving a series of dinners, culinary reenactments, lectures, and public humanities events that Professor Parker organized with colleagues at Duke University in 2014.